 "In Lake Charles, Louisiana, the fans put oil of mustard in squirt guns and tried to shoot our eyes.
 In another town, I had acid thrown on me while we were walking through an archway.
 The only thing that saved me from serious injury was the fact that I was wearing one of those long-sleeved, top shirts."

-Jody Hamilton was born Joseph Nicholas Zwaduk III on August 28, 1938, in St. Joseph, Missouri.
-His father worked as a meat inspector and would come home drunk which made him surly and abusive.
+Jody Hamilton was born Joseph Nicholas Zwaduk III on August 28th, 1938, in St. Joseph, Missouri.
+His father worked as a meat inspector and would come home drunk, making him surly and abusive.
 He would beat up his mother, and when Jody reached age 6, he would beat him, too.
-According to Jody in his highly-recommended autobiography "Assassin" by Crowbar Press, wives were supposed to endure this kind of abuse if it happened, and to make matters worse the local authorities would always take his father’s side.
+According to Jody, in his highly-recommended autobiography "Assassin" by Crowbar Press, wives were supposed to endure this kind of abuse if it happened, and to make matters worse, the local authorities would always take his father’s side.
 Jody suspects that they were wife beaters, too, so they weren’t going to be of any help.
-Jody’s older step-brother Larry would eventually move out and go on to live with his maternal grandparents.
+Jody’s older step-brother, Larry, eventually moved out and went to live with his maternal grandparents.

 The Assassin Jody Hamilton and his ventures into the world of boxing and professional wrestling

 At 15 years old, Jody Hamilton had his earliest venture into professional wrestling on the carnival circuit with the AT Show (Athletic Show) under local promoter Gust Karras in St. Joseph, Missouri.
 This consisted of taking on all-comers in both boxing and wrestling at all of the small towns around the area.
 This was something Jody’s brother Larry had been doing for years for only $12 a week.